MisoAI/miso-sdk-docs/sites/client-sdk/page/ui/ask/index.md

 ---
-title: Answers UI
+title: Ask UI
 ---

-The UI plugin provides tools to integrate Miso search features into your webpage.
+The UI plugin provides tools to integrate Miso ask API features into your webpage.
 You can:

 * Configure default API parameters
 * Customize the layouts to display the result